shabin5785/react-notes/Notes_1.md

 - we cannot call useEffect inside a conditional.
 Add conditioanl expression inside useEffect instead.

 - check how componets re renders , with parent component rendering etc. espeically with useEffect.

+- we can return a fn from useEffect, whcih is a cleanup  method called when component unmount.
+So similar to componentDidUnmount